Waachel/GAM575/README.md

   * To switch the main animation:
     * W to play walking animation
     * D to play die left animation
-    * S to play side step animation
+    * S to play side-step animation
     * R to play running animation

 * Click here to view a [full walkthrough](https://youtu.be/VfEmdJL82Gg) of my Animation Engine